yyarmoshyk/kuber.tech-notes.net/myblog/pages/GKE/2021-01-06-Configure-kubectl-to-work-with-gke.md

 gcloud init
 ```
 You'll be asked for a number of questions.
 Type 74 if you'd like to skip zone config and move on to region selection.
-1.Now you can run the following command to add the desired cluster into kubectl config:
+1. Now you can run the following command to add the desired cluster into kubectl config:
 ```bash
 gcloud container clusters get-credentials <cluster_name>
 ```